michaelcarter/movver/README.md

 `options`:

  - **"debug":** Colors monitored elements according to their focus threshold, and shows you where Movver things your thumb is blocking the screen.
 Defaults to `false`.
+See the **debug screenshots** section below for an image of what this looks like.
  - **"touchAverage":** The number of touches used to figure out an average for determining where your thumb is over the screen (`1-∞`).
 It has a sensible default, so probably best to leave alone.
 If you do change, I'd recommend using debug mode in conjunction to see how your changes affect behaviour.
  - **"focusThreshold":** The percentage amount a given element must be in focus before Movver triggers a `movver` event on it (`0-100`).
 Again, it has a sensible default.
  - **"eventTimeout":** The number of ms an element must be above the focus threshold before its `movver` event is triggered.
 Defaults to 1000ms.